-Peers for Promotion: Facilitated Peer Mentoring (FPM) program, sponsored by the UMMS Office of Faculty Affairs, is designed to help faculty advance and transition to the rank of Associate Professor.
+Peers for Promotion (PFP): Facilitated Peer Mentoring program, sponsored by the UMMS Office of Faculty Affairs, is designed to help faculty advance and transition to the rank of Associate Professor.

 The program is intended for faculty who have been an Assistant Professor for 5-10 years and would like to work on becoming an Associate Professor within the next two years.

-Topics covered in the Peers for Promotion (FPM) address the components needed for the promotion package and for the successful transition to Associate Professor.
+Topics covered in Peers for Promotion address the components needed for the promotion package and for the successful transition to Associate Professor.

-The Peers for Promotion: FPM program consists of three components:
+The Peers for Promotion program consists of four components:

-- two individual consultations with Dr. Ockene or Dr. Cain
+- two mid-program individual consultations with Dr. Ockene or Dr. Cain

-The expected time commitment is 2 hours monthly for each group meeting and about 2 hours monthly for preparation, selected leadership seminars, and project work.
+The expected time commitment is 2 hours monthly for each group meeting and up to 2 hours monthly for class and work on your promotion portfolio.